 Podcasts and other voice-based content have currently hit the skids while video content is experiencing a bonanza!
 Till the widespread Work From Home reduces and gymnasiums work like before, audio content will not likely bounce back.
 So, you have to focus more on creating captivating and crisp videos that entertain and educate.

 On the other hand, using voice to perform general searches on Google is at an all-time high.
 Thus, working on SEO-supporting voice searches will provide you with massive growth post this pandemic.

 - Make your website mobile-friendly

 This goes beyond saying!
-Mobiles have officially replaced desktops a long time ago.
+Mobiles had officially replaced desktops a long time ago.
 But now, the percentage has increased dramatically.
-People clearly prefer to move forward with mobile devices to perform a majority of their tasks.
+People prefer to move forward with mobile devices to perform a majority of their tasks.
 Thus, to ace your online presence, your website needs to be mobile-friendly.
 Optimize all the pages so that they can be navigated easily on smartphones and tablets too.
 Keep the contact buttons always visible and minimize the loading time of pages to retain visitors.

 - Adopt the use of Artificial Intelligence

 The incorporation of AI will prove to be very helpful when the pandemic ends.
 Personalizing communication based on prospects’ interests and actions will be much more successful and cost-effective.
 Reaching the masses using a generic message will no longer turn out to be fruitful.
 Marketing automation will convert more leads with customized content, automated campaigns, and tracked results.

 Due to the massive amount of consumers relying on digital marketing, better customer service satisfies consumers’ needs.
 Many people prefer chatbots because it is super responsive 24/7 and can answer queries precisely and promptly.

 “Intelligence is the ability to adapt to change” – Stephen Hawkins